The How · Decision Architecture · Framework

 How do you apply it?

 DecisionOS separates every decision into three layers — each with a clearly designated holder and a clear question it must answer.
 Signal: who holds and interprets the information?
 Decision: who holds the decision rights?
 Accountability: who is responsible for the outcome regardless of whether the decision was theirs to make?
+It then redesigns the decision with four named operations: Decision-Rights Separation (separate the decider from the signal), Single-Owner Accountability (one named owner, assigned in advance), AI Layer Assignment (declare which layer AI works in), and the Role Ledger that records the assignment so it holds.

 How is it different from OKRs, RACI, or DACI?